Best practices

 - Branding and theming configured

-- Start and end messages written
+- Start and completion experiences curated

 - Website navigation updated